 Japanese History I: to 1185

-Term in which it is taught: Michaelmas Term
+Term in which it is taught: Michaelmas Term Not available in 2024-25.
 Taught by Dr James Lewis

 The readings for this option were chosen with two purposes in mind.
 The first is to introduce students to the field of ancient Japanese history, and the second is to focus on one aspect of antiquity-foreign relations.
 Time permitting, a third aspect will be developed that looks at the controversial ways history is used to elaborate contemporary identities.